Nursen/Poker/README.txt

 pseudo-random set of generated poker hands.

-To test the functions, you will need Python 3.6. run a python shell in the directory containing the unzipped files. import all functions from BroadPokerTests, then follow the solution instructions for the problem you would like to test
+To test the functions, you will need Python 3.6.
+Run a python shell in the directory containing the unzipped files.
+Import all functions from BroadPokerTests, then follow the solution instructions for the problem you would like to test

 For ease of testing, the method createSampleHands can be used to randomly generate a list